Colmán of Cloyne: Poet

 He was credited with extraordinary poetic powers, being styled by his contemporaries 'royal poet of Munster'.
 Several of his Irish poems are still extant, notably a metrical panegyric on Saint Brendan.
 Colgan mentions a metrical life of Saint Senan by him.

 It is unclear whether he was brought up as a Christian, but what is sure is that he was educated and became a bard or file, which required a special education - (in order to reach the highest level of file 12 years of study were required.)
 As a member of the class of filí, he became attached to the court of Cashel where he remained until about the age of 48 years.
-In 570 he and Saint Brendan of Clonfert were said to have settled a dispute between rivals to the throne of Cashel and Aodh Caomh was acknowledged as king - the first Christian king of Cashel.
-The King was installed by Saint Brendan.
+In 570 he and Brendan of Clonfert were said to have settled a dispute between rivals to the throne of Cashel and Aodh Caomh was acknowledged as king - the first Christian king of Cashel.
+The king was installed by Brendan.
 During the time of the coronation Colman and some others discovered the lost shrine of Ailbhe of Emly.
 Brendan said that it was not right that the hands which had held this sacred relic should be defiled henceforth, thus it was that the son of Leinin offered himself to God.
 Brendan blessed him and gave him the name Colmán, which is a diminutive of Colm.
 The Gaelic word colm corresponds to the Latin columba (dove).

-Colman then went to the school of Saint Iarlaithe of Tuam and after his studies he is next mentioned as preaching to the heathen population in the east of County Cork.
+Colman then went to the school of Saint Iarlaithe of Tuam and after his studies, he is next mentioned as preaching to the heathen population in the east of County Cork.
 He is described as a "religious and holy presbyter, who afterwards became a famous bishop".
 The Prince of Déise, in the present County of Waterford, presented his child to Colman for baptism.
 Colman baptized him Declan and urged his parents to educate him well in his faith.
-This child became Saint Declan.
+This child became Declán of Ardmore.

 Colman was given churches in Erry and Killenaule (4 and 10 miles from Cashel respectively) by Coirpre Cromm mac Crimthainn, King of Munster (Cashel), as well as lands in Cloyne, Co.
 Cork.
 It may well be that the lands in Cloyne (Cluain Uama, the lawn of the cave), were conquered lands and to prevent the possibility of reconquest were given to the church.
 The Cloyne estate was large and contained some of the best land in the area.

 After the king's death (c.
 580) Colman somehow became involved in factional strife between Coirpre's descendants in which some of them persecuted him while others, the ancestors of the later dominant line, protected him.